sparrowline/jdbc_crud/README.md

 ## Database Schema

-The program assumes a simple database schema with a single table named `employees`.
+The program assumes a simple database schema with a single table named `Student`.
 Modify the database schema and the corresponding Java classes as per your project requirements.

 ## Sample Data